Torlus/w3c-payments-pp/README.md

 Lately, initiatives have come to light, as some markets are emerging, and the focus of established financial institutions on small businesses and individuals makes us envision a unprecedented growth in payments.

-E-commerce payments for sure, but also in retail, as the mobile point-of-sale (mPOS) solutions allow the same category of merchants to accept cards.
+For E-commerce payments, for sure, but also in retail, as the mobile point-of-sale (mPOS) solutions allow the same category of merchants to accept cards.

-To sump up, what can be foreseen about Web payments is that in years to come, anyone will be concerned about them not only as a customer, but as a seller as well.
+To sum up, what can be foreseen about Web payments is that in years to come, anyone may be concerned by them not only as a customer, but as a seller as well.

 ## Beyond the wallet scheme